miguelraz/miguelraz.github.io/blog/BEM-kernelgen.md

 **NB** - This notebook was originally made, some years ago, by Steven G. Johnson.
 I took the pre 1.0 Julia code and updated it so as to teach myself and others some useful concepts about generated functions in Julia.
-This transcription is shared with the author's permission.
+It is based on the idea of generated functions and staged programming of chapter 3.5.2 of Jeff Bezanson's PhD thesis [on the Julia Language](https://github.com/JeffBezanson/phdthesis/blob/master/main.pdf).This transcription is shared with the author's permission.

 -- Miguel Raz, 2020